Ex-Trump Lawyer Michael Cohen Should Get 'Substantial Prison Term,' Feds Say

 It has been incorrectly reported that Rudy Giuliani and others will not be doing a counter to the Mueller Report.
 That is Fake News.
 Already 87 pages done, but obviously cannot complete until we see the final Witch Hunt Report.— Donald J. Trump (@realDonaldTrump) December 7, 2018

-Trump also has focused his criticism specifically on Cohen, calling him a liar who is making up stories to convince the government to ease his sentence in another federal case filed in New York City to which he's also pleaded guilty.
+The Trump camp also has focused its criticism on Cohen, with Trump's attorney calling Cohen "a liar" who is making up stories to persuade the government to ease his sentence.

-The president has acknowledged "lightly" looking into a Trump Tower project in Moscow but said that broke no law and that he was perfectly within his rights to continue to operate his real estate business at the same time his presidential campaign was picking up steam.
+The president has acknowledged "lightly" looking into a Trump Tower project in Moscow but said that doing so broke no law and that he was perfectly within his rights to continue to operate his real estate business at the same time his presidential campaign was picking up steam.

 Oh, I get it!
 I am a very good developer, happily living my life, when I see our Country going in the wrong direction (to put it mildly).
 Against all odds, I decide to run for President & continue to run my business-very legal & very cool, talked about it on the campaign trail...— Donald J. Trump (@realDonaldTrump) November 30, 2018